historic-trails/website/sites/lanesfield-school.md

 ---

 # Lanesfield School
 Lanesfield School is a one-room schoolhouse near [Edgerton, Kansas](https://en.wikipedia.org/wiki/Edgerton,_Kansas) that was established in 1869.
-The school is representative of the one-room schoolhouse that was most popular in rural America during the nineteenth century and is considered the last standing building from the now-defunct town of Lanesfield, a mail stop along the [Santa Fe Trail](https://en.wikipedia.org/wiki/Santa_Fe_Trail) and [Pony Express](https://en.wikipedia.org/wiki/Pony_Express).
+The school is representative of the one-room schoolhouses that served much of rural America during the nineteenth century and is considered the last standing building from the now-defunct town of Lanesfield, a mail stop along the [Santa Fe Trail](https://nps.gov/safe) and [Pony Express](https://nps.gov/poex).
 {% include figure.html
   class="img-right"
   width="25%"